 2011 – Watt was one of the first inductees into the Scottish Engineering Hall of Fame.
 New inductees are announced each year at the Institution of Engineers and Shipbuilders in Scotland (IESIS) James Watt Dinner

-2019 marks the 200th anniversary of Watt’s death and the 250th anniversary of the granting of his patent for a new type of steam engine.
+2019 marked the 200th anniversary of Watt’s death and the 250th anniversary of the granting of his patent for a new type of steam engine.
 The New Scientist magazine said the improvements devised by Watt “converted it (the steam engine) from a prime mover of marginal efficiency into the mechanical workhorse of the Industrial Revolution”.